lawellwilhelm-dev/creativdev_inline-block-layout/README.md

 # CREATIVEDEV - Inline-block Layout

-Simple exercise I designed to teach my student how to use ``display: inline-block;`` to create a *page layout*.
-I also, design this exercise to help me understand better the **Box-Model**.
+Simple exercise I designed to teach my students how to use ``display: inline-block;`` to create a *page layout*.
+I also, design this exercise to help my students understand better the **Box-Model**.